 "Cause" is generally defined in the employment agreements as the occurrence of any one or more of the following: the executive officer's (i) conviction of or plea of nolo contendere to any felony crime involving fraud, dishonesty or moral turpitude under the laws of the United States or any state; (ii) attempted commission of, or participation in, a fraud or act of dishonesty against the Company; (iii) intentional, material violation of any contract or agreement between the executive officer and the Company or of any statutory duty owed to the Company; (iv) unauthorized use or disclosure of the Company's confidential information or trade secrets; or (v) gross misconduct.
-"Good Reason" is generally defined in the employment agreements as the occurrence of any of the following events without the executive officer's consent: (i) a material adverse change in the nature of the executive officer's authority, duties or responsibilities; (ii) a material adverse change in the executive officer of the executive officer's base solary as initially set forth in the applicable employment agreement or as the same may be increased from time to time, except for across-the-board salary reductions based on the Company's financial performance similarly affecting all or substantially all senior executive officers of the Company not in excess of 15% of executive officer's base salary.
-Such a termination by an officer will only be deemed for Good Reason if: (i) the executive officer gives the Company written notice of the intent to terminate for Good Reason within 30 days following the first occurrence of the condition(s) that the executive officer semployment within 30 days following the end of the cure period.
+"Good Reason" is generally defined in the employment agreements as the occurrence of any of the following events without the executive officer's consent: (i) a material adverse change in the nature of the executive officer's authority, duties or responsibilities; (ii) a material adverse change in the executive officer's reporting level; (iii) the relocation of the Company's executive offices or principal business location to a point more than 60 miles from their location as of the date of the agreement; or (iii) a material reduction by the Company of the executive officer's base salary as initially set forth in the applicable employment agreement or as the same may be increased from time to time, except for across-the-board salary reductions based on the Company's financial performance similarly affecting all or substantially all senior executive officer gives the Company written notice of the intent to terminate for Good Reason within 30 days following the first occurrence of the condition(s) that the executive officer believes constitutes Good Reason; (ii) the Company fails to remedy such conditions within 30 days following the end of the cure period.